fraunhoferhhi/CuriouslyEffectiveIQE/README.md

 WITHOUT LIMITATION THE PATENTS OF THE COPYRIGHT HOLDERS AND CONTRIBUTORS, ARE GRANTED BY THIS SOFTWARE LICENSE.
-THE COPYRIGHT HOLDERS AND CONTRIBUTORS PROVIDE NO WARRANTY OF PATENT NON-INFRINGEMENT WITH RESPECT TO THIS SOFTWARE.
+THE COPYRIGHT HOLDERS AND CONTRIBUTORS PROVIDE NO WARRANTY OF PATENT NON-INFRINGEMENT WITH RESPECT TO THIS SOFTWARE.'''